alechash/alechash/README.md

 I wish this list wasn't so long
 - [Ambiently](https://github.com/alechash/Ambiently), an ambient sound app
 - [Branches](https://github.com/alechash/branches), this is a social media for developers.
 Login with GitHub
-- [Better Mac Store](https://github.com/alechash/BetterMacStore), an open source alternative to the Mac App Store.
-No signing, no stealing
 - [OpenCapita](https://github.com/OpenCapita/opencapita.com), this is a place where open source projects can come to get funding

-### Projects I Would Like to Redo
-- [Siddes](https://github.com/siddesmedia/siddes), this is an open source social media that brings features from Twitter and Reddit

-### Employment
-School :/